Resources and materials

 Issues with our supply security can harm not only the company’s assets, but also its reputation and brand.
 It is therefore essential for businesses such as ours to analyse potential risks that could compromise the security of our supply to customers.
 It is of the utmost importance to us at Jungbunzlauer that we are a reliable business partner able to guarantee secure supply of our products.

-With our various policies and the supplier evaluation process described above, we aim to ensure fair and sustainable procurement of our raw materials and resources with regard to human rights.
+With our various policies and the supplier evaluation process described below, we aim to ensure a compliant, fair and sustainable procurement of materials and resources with regard to social and environmental aspects.

 Key measures and evaluation